jamesericdavidson/jamesdavidson.xyz/content/about/index.md

 ### Guest Appearances

-- I'd like to appear on the show.
-How does it work?
+- It's my turn for a jibber jabber.
+How can I appear on the show?

-    [Send me an email](mailto:james@jamesdavidson.xyz), and we'll go over the details!
+    [Send me your pitch](mailto:james@jamesdavidson.xyz), and we'll go over the details.

-- I want to contact one of your guests, how do I do that?
+- I like the cut of your guest's jib.
+How can I buy what they're selling?

-    My guests' social media channels are listed in the episode description (or show notes, for you podcast nerds).

-    Let them know I sent you! :sunglasses:
+    Check out the episode description for their social media channels!

 ### Monetisation

+- I love the podcast - can I throw money at it?

+    I can grow the podcast and release exclusive content with your support.
+Interested?
+[Let me know](mailto:james@jamesdavidson.xyz).

 - I hate ads; is the podcast ad-supported?

     Me too.
-Jibber Jabber with Jim isn't monetised (yet).
+Jibber Jabber with Jim isn't monetised yet.

-- I love the podcast - can I throw some money at it?

-    If you want to see the podcast grow *and* receive exclusive benefits, [let me know!](mailto:james@jamesdavidson.xyz)

 ### Feedback

+- Something isn't working.
+Who can I blame?

+    Spotify, Apple Podcasts, or YouTube.
+You should probably [tell me](mailto:james@jamesdavidson.xyz) about it, though.

-- Your podcast sucks, how do I let you know?
+- Your podcast sucks - how can I pass the message on?

     Oh no!
 [Leave a comment here](https://youtu.be/dQw4w9WgXcQ).